 Jewish views of the afterlife varied among Pharisees, Sadducees, and Essenes.
+Resurrection was the mainstream belief of the Jews (cf. John 11).
 Paul’s faith in the resurrection split the Jewish council between the Sadducees and the Pharisees (Acts 23:6–10).
 Luke reported that the Pharisees believed in the resurrection and the Sadducees did not (Acts 23:8).
-Josephus presented the same divide between the Sadducees and Pharisees, and he noted that the Essenes believed in the immortal soul and bodies corrupted (J.W.
+Josephus presented the same divide between the Sadducees and Pharisees.
+He also noted that the Essenes believed in immortal souls and that bodies corrupted (J.W.
 2.8.11).
-The Pharisees influenced the mainstream of Jewish views, so the belief in resurrection was most common.
-The Jews expected the resurrection because the OT and NT taught the resurrection (Job 19:25–27; Dan 12:2; Hos 6:2).
+The Pharisees were the leaders of mainstream Jewish views, and the belief in resurrection was most common among the Jews.
+The Jews expected the resurrection because the OT taught the resurrection (Job 19:25–27; Dan 12:2; Hos 6:2).
 Isaiah revealed, “Your dead will live; Their corpses will rise.
 You who lie in the dust, awake and shout for joy, For your dew is as the dew of the dawn, And the earth will give birth to the departed spirits” (Isa 26:19 NASB).

-The early Christian writers also extensively defended the resurrection of the mortal body into immortality against any concept of disembodied spirit or astral body as an eternal state of life.
+The early Christian writers extensively defended the resurrection of the mortal body putting on immortality contrary to any concept of a disembodied spirit or an astral body as an eternal state of life.
 These writers include Clement of Rome, Polycarp, Irenaeus, Justin Martyr, Tatian, and Athenagorus.

 Rising at the Coming of the Lord

-The spirits of the dead live with Christ until resurrection (2 Cor 5:6–8; Phil 1:23).
+The spirits of the dead live with Christ until the resurrection (2 Cor 5:6–8; Phil 1:23).
 The bodies of those who die are “asleep.”
-Paul did not include the spirit sleeping in this concept.
+Paul did not include the spirit sleeping.
 Paul revealed, “Behold, I tell you a mystery; we will not all sleep, but we will all be changed, in a moment, in the twinkling of an eye, at the last trumpet; for the trumpet will sound, and the dead will be raised imperishable, and we will be changed” (1 Cor 15:51–52 NASB).

-At resurrection, the spirits return to their bodies.
-For this reason, Christians hope (1 Thess 4:13).
+At resurrection, the spirits return to their restored and recreated bodies.
+For this reason, Christians hope (1 Thess 4:13–18).
 Paul explained, “For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus” (1 Thess 4:14).
 How does Jesus’s resurrection imply that God will bring back those who sleep in Christ?
 The body “sleeps” being dead.
-Jesus also died, went to paradise, and he returned in spirit to his body in his resurrection.
-Likewise, when Christ comes, God brings the spirits to unite with their raised bodies.
+Jesus also died, went to paradise, and He returned in spirit to His body in His resurrection.
+Likewise, when Christ comes, God brings the spirits to unite with their bodies to rise.
 Like Christ, the resurrected will ascend to God on the last day to receive their reward (1 Thess 4:15).
 Paul observed, “The dead in Christ will rise first” (1 Thess 4:16b).
-Those who reject the resurrection cannot explain how the dead sleep and why they wait for eternal life if they already have received eternal life.
+Those who reject the resurrection cannot explain how the dead sleep or explain their waiting for eternal life if they already received eternal life.